charv3n/microsoft-365-docs/microsoft-365/syntex/structured-freeform-setup.md

     c.
 Select **Save**.

+## Installing AI Builder for Project Cortex app in Dataverse

+By default, you will be using the default Power Platform environment.
+This will require the AI Builder for Project Cortex app.
+Here's what to do if you see the "AI Builder requires a Dataverse database..." error during model creation:

+Understanding the Error:

+This error indicates that the AI Builder for Project Cortex app needs to be enabled within your default Power Platform environment before you can start building models.
+Steps to Enable AI Builder:

+1. Power Platform Admin Access: Have a Power Platform Administrator access the Power Platform admin center at https://admin.powerplatform.microsoft.com/
+2. Navigate to Apps: Go to "Resources" and then "Dynamics 365 Apps".
+3. Locate and Install: Find the "AI Builder for Project Cortex" app and click to install it in the default environment.
+4. Wait: Allow a few minutes for the installation to complete.
+5. Retry Model Creation: Once installed, retry creating your new model.
+The error should no longer appear.

+###Important Notes:

+> It's normal to use the default Power Platform environment.
+> If you continue to have trouble after enabling AI Builder, it's best to contact Microsoft Support for further assistance.

 ## Using a custom Power Platform environment

 Your tenant will come with a default Power Platform environment.
 If you plan to use a custom Power Platform environment, you must install the *AI Builder for Project Cortex* app in this environment.
 See [Manage Dynamics 365 apps](/power-platform/admin/manage-apps#install-an-app-in-the-environment-view) for details and look for the *AI Builder for Project Cortex* app in the list of Dynamics 365 apps.
 The environment must not be of the Sandbox type.